 3. Engineering: Virtual Workshops

 We’ve discussed what users can learn and experience with VR, but not so much what they can do.
-Plus, we’re yet to ‘turn our heads’ from HMDs, which while intuitive, still do not quite offer the comfort and personal feedback (given that ‘your’ body in VR is really your avatar’s) of non-wearable AV interfaces.
+So now it's time to move passed HMDs, because while they are intuitive, they still do not quite offer the comfort and unencumbered nature that comes with wireless, non-wearable immersive interfaces.

 Image courtesy of Wikimedia Commons.